 So which keyword tool should you use?

 When considering which keyword tools to use, look for something that allows you to monitor a high volume of keywords, broken down by relevant themes.
 Additionally, the best tools allow you to track all your competitors, from large corporations to small, up-and-coming firms.
+Ahrefs is a popular choice, but there are a ton of other Ahrefs alternatives that can achieve a similar result.

 As for keyword ideas themselves, Google offers an easy (and cheap!) way to discover related search ideas.